oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

 | OS              | Ubuntu* 18.04; Windows* 10
 | Hardware        | Intel® Processor Graphics GEN9 or newer
 | Software        | Intel® oneAPI Video Processing Library (oneVPL)
-| What You Will Learn | How to use oneVPL and DPC++ to convert I420 raw video file in to BGRA and blur each frame.
+| What You Will Learn | How to use oneVPL and DPC++ to convert I420 raw video files into BGRA and blur each frame.
 | Time to Complete | 5 minutes

 * I420: YUV color planes